xuyuji9000/unified-web-app-development-process/README.md

 3. Create a demo to verify the solution;

-4. Add the solution to the unified development process.
+4. Add the solution to [Unified-Web-App-Development-Process.md][1].

 # How to Contribute

-This is the easiest way to start contributing.
-It doesn't mean you should follow this way.
+These are some common ways to start contributing.

 ## This document is shit